pfeif/hx-complete/README.md

 This extension supports HTMX v2 while some of the other available extensions support HTMX v1.

-I don't think there's anything wrong with that, especially because according to the project homepage:

-> ...
-It is not currently marked as [`latest`](https://docs.npmjs.com/cli/v10/commands/npm-dist-tag#purpose) in NPM so that people using the [1.x line](https://v1.htmx.org/) are not accidentally upgraded.

 ### `data-*` attribute support

 Unlike other extensions, this one also includes `data-*` attribute support.